Grace Jabbari’s lawyer reacts to Jonathan Majors conviction in assault case

 Reacting to the verdict, Ross Kramer, an attorney for Grace Jabbari, the woman at the centre of the trial who said the actor assaulted her on March 25, said, “We are gratified to see justice served by today’s guilty verdict.

-“Ms Jabbari testified publicly and truthfully, even though reliving these traumatic events on the witness stand was obviously painful,” she said.
+“Ms Jabbari testified publicly and truthfully, even though reliving these traumatic events on the witness stand was obviously painful,” he said.

 “We are grateful to the jurors and the Judge for their attention and patience, and to the Manhattan District Attorney’s Office for their hard work and support.”

-The attorney added that she hopes her client’s resolve to see the case through inspires other survivors of assault to come forward.
+The attorney added that he hopes his client’s resolve to see the case through inspires other survivors of assault to come forward.

 The trial, which lasted for approximately two weeks, revealed bombshell accounts of Mr Majors’ alleged mistreatment of Ms Jabbari, a 30-year-old dancer from England.